 Road Bike vs. Mountain Bike: Differences Explained by Expert

-Road bike vs. mountain bike: Road bike on the left side and a mountain bike on the right side (side-by-side) on a bicycle path.
+Road bike vs. mountain bike: Road bike on the left side and a mountain bike on the right side.

-I have experience with both bike types, and I spend a lot of time among road cyclists and mountain bikes, so I feel qualified to explain them in an easy-to-understand form.
+This article explains the differences, pros, and cons of road vs. mountain bikes.
+I have experience with both bike types and spend a lot of time among road cyclists and mountain bikers, so I feel qualified to explain them in an easy-to-understand form.

-In short: While road bikes are suitable only for paved roads, mountain bikes are versatile thanks to wider tires and suspension.
+The main difference between road and mountain bikes is that road bikes are suitable only for paved roads.
+Mountain bikes are more versatile thanks to wider tires and suspension.
 Road bikes use drop bars, but mountain bikes have wide flat bars.
-Their gearing is different, as well as their geometry.
+They also have different gearing and geometry.
+I recommend using a road bike on paved roads and if you are all about speed.
+Choose a mountain bike if you want to ride off-road.

 Here is a summary of the main differences between road and mountain bikes (and other bike types).